 FURY SHOALS is located in Southern Egypt this area is best reached by liveaboard boat from Marsa Alam.
 This magnificent dive site has some of the most beautiful reefs in the Red Sea.

 DAEDALUS is an amazing reef about 90 km southwest of Marsa Alam and is accessible by liveaboard boats.
 It surrounds a very small island with a lighthouse on it to warn passing boats that the water is very shallow.
-The reefs there are close to the surface and so offer a huge variety of wildlife in extra warm water.
-Perfect for diving and snorkeling.
+The reefs there are close to the surface and so offer a huge variety of wildlife in the extra warm water.
+Perfect for diving and snorkelling.

 ABU NUHAS or Shaab Abu Nuhas reef is in the Shadwan Channel, just off the northern coast of Shadwan Island.
 There are 5 shipwrecks excellent for wreck diving.

 RAS MOHAMMED MARINE RESERVE is an underwater national park at the southern extreme of the Sinai Peninsula near Sharm el Sheikh.
 Completely protected from fishing and commercial activity, its reefs are glorious and untouched.

 ELPHINSTONE reef is a 400-meter cigar-shaped reef located in the southern Red Sea, close to Marsa Alam.
 It was named after Admiral George Elphinstone, a 19th century British naval commander.
 Elphinstone Reef is about 7 miles from the shore so it's best reached by liveaboard cruise.